-Canada is buzzing with excitment... an euphoria so different from the sombre mood that kicked off the Winter Olympic 2010 on 12 February, with the loss of life of a 21 year old Georgian luger, Nodar Kumaritashvili during a training run a few days earlier.
-For the first time in Canadian history, an olympic gold medal was won on home soil by Canadian mogul skier Alexandre Bilodeau.
+Canada is buzzing with excitement… an euphoria so different from the sombre mood that kicked off the Winter Olympic 2010 on 12 February, with the loss of life of a 21 year old Georgian lugger, Nodar Kumaritashvili during a training run a few days earlier.
+For the first time in Canadian history, an Olympic gold medal was won on home soil by Canadian mogul skier Alexandre Bilodeau.
 This is the 3rd Olympics held in Canada but the Canadians never won a gold in any of those Olympics.
 What a big celebration that must be for them!

-We too, at BloggerAid, are buzzing with excitment of our own kind, cheering alongside all the athletes who have trained so vigorously and represent their respective countries.
-No, we aren't putting on our skiis or skates.
-Our sport is FOOD, so we'll be woking & whisking along with them in BloggerAid-CFF Culinary Olympics - an excellent idea by Val and Giz, the founders of BloggerAid :
+We too, at BloggerAid, are buzzing with excitement of our own kind, cheering alongside all the athletes who have trained so vigorously and represent their respective countries.
+No, we aren’t putting on our skis or skates.
+Our sport is FOOD, so we’ll be working & whisking along with them in BloggerAid-CFF Culinary Olympics – an excellent idea by Val and Giz, the founders of BloggerAid :

 « In many ways BloggerAid-Changing the Face of Famine (BACFF) members are also athletes.
 We represent over 60 international countries who have created and developed a communication and friendship that has brought our world a little closer together with a mission to raise awareness.
 What better way to come together than to create a Culinary Olympics where we can share our pride for our nations cuisine. »